DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 February 27, 2026

 When you supply assets to a lending protocol, you earn interest.
-When the protocol rewards you with governance tokens, that is additional income.
-When you reinvest those rewards into liquidity pools, yield farms, or leveraged lending strategies, every step creates potential tax obligations.
+When the protocol rewards you with governance tokens, that's additional income.
+When you reinvest those rewards into liquidity pools or yield farming strategies, every step creates potential tax obligations.
+There's no 1099 form, no annual statement, and no clear guidance on half the scenarios you'll encounter.

-This guide covers how DeFi lending income is taxed in the United States, including interest earnings, governance token rewards (COMP, AAVE, etc.), yield farming, liquidity provider positions, gas fee deductions, and the record-keeping challenges that make DeFi taxes uniquely difficult.
+I've been working through how DeFi lending income is taxed in the United States, including interest earnings, governance token rewards, yield farming, gas fee deductions, and the record-keeping challenges that make this uniquely difficult.
+What I've found is a system where the rules are clear in theory but messy in practice.

 Important: This article focuses on US federal tax treatment.
 Tax laws vary by jurisdiction and are actively evolving.
 This is educational content — not tax advice.
 Consult a qualified tax professional for guidance specific to your situation.